steemit/smt-whitepaper/cbt-manual/manual.md

 struct token_inflation_event
 {
    timestamp           schedule_time;
-   asset               new_cbt;
+   asset               new_SMT;
    inflation_target    target;
 };
 ```

-This event prints `new_cbt` amount of the CBT token and sends it to the
+This event prints `new_SMT` amount of the SMT token and sends it to the
 given `target` account.

 # Possible inflation target